Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/Predicate"

-Re-exports all named exports from the "effect/Predicate" module as "Predicate".
+Re-exports all named exports from the "effect/Predicate" module as `Predicate`.

 **Signature**